 The Notify SM Context Status service operation may also be used by the SMF to provide the SMF derived CN assisted RAN parameters tuning to the NF Service Consumer (e.g. AMF), if the NF Service Consumer has indicated support of the CARPT (CN Assisted RAN Parameters Tuning) feature.

 The Notify SM Context Status service operation may also be used by the SMF to notify the DDN failure status.

+The Notify SM Context Status service operation may also be used to inform NF service consumer (e.g. AMF) that the V-SMF has created PDU session towards an alternative H-SMF for HR PDU session or the I-SMF has created PDU session towards an alternative SMF for PDU session with I-SMF, during PDU session establishment procedure.

 It is used in the following procedures: